As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 Our catamaran is “galley up,” so it’s easy to open the cockpit window above the stove to release heat and steam.
 But that’s not always enough.

-In the summer, we use the thermal cooker to avoid heating up the boat.
+We use the thermal cooker in the summer to avoid heating up the boat.
 You can make beans, rice, broth – even casseroles or banana bread without expelling heat in the boat.

-READ NEXT: For more tips to cook on a boat, check out 4 Flexible Meals on a Boat and Sailboat Galley Essentials.
+READ NEXT: For more tips and ideas for cooking on a boat, check out our lists of easy and versatile meals on a boat and sailboat galley essentials.

 3. Water Usage